S0NN1/.dotfiles/README.md

 - `~/.nanorc`
 - `~/.nano/`

-If you already have any of the files/folders listed above, make sure to backup them, because the installer will overwrite any existing symlink.
+If you already have any of the files/folders listed above, make sure to backup them, because the installer will overwrite any existing file/symlink.

 Run the `install.sh` file.
 ```sh